Citation, DOI, disclosures and article data

 - direct invasion of brain parenchyma

-Generally, it is impossible to confidently distinguish benign (WHO grade I) from atypical (WHO grade II) and anaplastic (WHO grade III) meningiomas based on general morphology.
+Generally, it is impossible to distinguish between benign (WHO grade 1) from atypical (WHO grade 2) and anaplastic (WHO grade 3) meningiomas with any confidence based on general morphology.
 The most reliable feature is the presence of lower apparent diffusion coefficient values (reflecting higher cellularity) 3,4.

-Importantly, the presence of vasogenic oedema in adjacent brain parenchyma is not a predictor of atypical or anaplastic histology 3.
+Importantly, the presence of vasogenic edema in adjacent brain parenchyma is not a predictor of atypical or anaplastic histology 3.

 Brain invasion, although by definition denoting at least a grade II tumor, is also surprisingly difficult to predict on MRI.

 Treatment and prognosis

 No effective chemotherapeutic agents have been identified 5.

-The five-year recurrence rate is significantly higher (41%) than that seen in grade I (benign) meningiomas (12%) 3.
+The five-year recurrence rate is significantly higher (41%) than that seen in grade 1 (benign) meningiomas (12%) 3.